obsidiansystems/ledger-app-nervos/README.md

   ledger_id: 0x69c46b6dd072a2693378ef4f5f35dcd82f826dc1fdcc891255db5870f54b06e6
 ```

-The `ledger_id` shown is the public key hash for the path m/44'/309', which is the root Nervos path. the `ledger\_id` will be
+The `ledger_id` shown is the public key hash for the path m/44'/309', which is the root Nervos path. the `ledger_id` will be
 used for ```<ledger-id>``` argument in the `account import` command as described below.

 If you have already imported the Ledger account, then `account list` command will instead give the account details.
-This will be shown even if the device is not connected.
+They will be shown even if the device is not connected.

 ``` sh
 CKB> account list